 At a nearby table a young watcher was shuffling through the Plain Dealer’s sports section.
 “Anyone know the score of the Blue Jackets game last night?” he asked.

 Andrew was quick to respond.
-"They won 3-2.
-Vyborny put it through the goalie's legs on a power play with 26 seconds left in the third period.
-That puts them in third place in the Central."
+“They won three to two.
+Vyborny put it through the goalie’s legs on a power play with twenty-six seconds left in the third period.
+That puts them in third place in the Central.”